Bobby Fowler (American football)

-Bobby Lane Fowler (born September 11, 1960) is an American former professional football fullback who played one season with the New Orleans Saints of the National Football League (NFL).
-He played college football at Texas-El Paso and Louisiana Tech.
+Bobby Lane Fowler (born September 11, 1960) is an American former professional football player who was a fullback for one season with the New Orleans Saints of the National Football League (NFL).
+He played college football for the UTEP Miners and Louisiana Tech Bulldogs.

 Early life and college

 Bobby Lane Fowler was born on September 11, 1960, in Temple, Texas.
 He attended Angleton High School in Angleton, Texas.

 Fowler first played college football for the UTEP Miners of the University of Texas at El Paso.
 He was a member of the team from 1978 to 1979, earning a letter during the latter season.
 He then transferred to play for the Louisiana Tech Bulldogs of Louisiana Tech University.
-Fowler was listed as ineligible in 1981 and was a two-year letterman from 1982 to 1983.
+Fowler was listed as ineligible in 1981 and was a two-year letterman from 1982 to 1983 at tight end.